Avisaurus

-Avisaurus (meaning "bird lizard") is a genus of enantiornithine bird from the Late Cretaceous of North America.
+Avisaurus (meaning "bird lizard") is a genus of enantiornithine avialan from the Late Cretaceous of North America.

 Discovery

-Avisaurus archibaldi was discovered in the Late Cretaceous Hell Creek Formation of North America (Maastrichtian, from c.70.6-66 million years ago), making it one of the last enantiornithids.
+Avisaurus archibaldi was discovered in the Late Cretaceous Hell Creek Formation of North America (Maastrichtian, from c.70.6-66 million years ago), making it one of the last enantiornithines.
 It was collected in 1975 in the UCMP locality V73097, in Garfield County, Montana, USA.
 The holotype is represented by a single fossil of a tarsometatarsus in the collection of the University of California Museum of Paleontology.
 It has the catalog number UCMP 117600.
 The species name honors J. David Archibald, its discoverer, from The University of California, Berkeley.
 It was initially described as the left tarsometatarsus of a non-avian theropod by Brett-Surman and Paul in 1985.
 It was later redescribed as the right tarsometatarsus of an enantiornithine bird by Chiappe in 1992.

 Avisaurus gloriae Varricchio and Chiappe 1995, discovered in the late Campanian Upper Two Medicine Formation of Glacier County, Montana, USA, was renamed Gettyia by Atterholt et al. (2018).
+In 2024, another species of Avisaurus from the Hell Creek Formation was named as Avisaurus darwini, with the specific name in honor of Charles Darwin.